Published: June 21, 2026

 The release of Allplan 2024 by ALLPLAN in April 2024 marks a notable advancement in digital project delivery, strengthening BIM capabilities and supporting cloud-based workflows.
 The convergence of BIM with technologies such as artificial intelligence, the Internet of Things, and cloud computing further enables real-time data sharing, predictive maintenance, and more effective facility management, reinforcing the digital evolution of the construction sector in China.

-Several market players operating in the China construction industry include China State Construction Engineering Corp.
-Ltd. (CSCEC), China Railway Group Ltd. (CREC), China Railway Construction Corp.
-Ltd. (CRCC), China Communications Construction Group Ltd. (CCCC), Power Construction Corp. of China, China Energy Engineering Corporation (CEEC), Shanghai Construction Group (SCG), Sichuan Road and Bridge (Group) Co.
-Ltd., Hebei Construction Group Co.
-Ltd., Sinoma International Engineering Co.
-Ltd., and others.
+Several market players operating in the China construction industry include LARSEN & TOUBRO LIMITED, Colas, ACCIOna, Fluor Corporation., China State Construction Engineering Corp.
+(CSCEC), China Railway Group Ltd. (CREC), China Communications Construction Co.
+(CCCC), Power Construction Corp. of China (PowerChina), Shanghai Construction Group (SCG), Shaanxi Construction Engineering Group, Beijing Urban Construction Group (BUCG), China Petroleum Engineering Corp.
+(CPECC), Hunan Construction Engineering Group, Beijing Construction Engineering Group (BCEG), Samsung C&T Corporation, and others.

 The information related to key drivers, restraints, and opportunities and their impact on the China construction market trends is provided in the report.